vygr/ChrysaLisp/docs/TASKS.md

 whole pile of other discussions.

-Are you trying to tell me, the OS and Network just emerges from the interactions...
+Are you trying to tell me, the OS and Network just emerges from the interactions... ?
 YES !

 This was something that hit me back when I coded Onslaught on the ST/Amiga...
 The entire game was an emergent effect of the sprite rules.

 I spent most of the time playing the game and tweaking the rules till it did what I thought was a good game.
-And then I thought that this also applied to a distributed OS...
+And then I thought "This also applies to a distributed OS" ...